redss/SimpleValueObjects/readme.md

 }
 ```

-What do you get:
-* consistend equality comparison based on wrapped value,
-* generating hash code based on wrapped value,
-* overloaded == and != operators,
-* overridden `Object.Equals`,
-* `IEquitable<T>.Equals` implementation,
-* null handling: no value is equal to null and two nulls are always equal,
-* type handling: different types are never equal.

 Remarks:

 * `WrapperEquitableObject` _doesn't perform deep comparison_.
 It means, that wrapped type should also be a Value Object.

 ### `EquitableObject`